 There are other small entertainment options that pop up throughout the park including a projection show on Small World once it gets dark.
 All of the usuals, like the Dapper Dans and Disneyland Band, will play a few holiday favorites to fit the mood.
 I enjoyed all of the entertainment and would recommend seeing all that you can squeeze into your itinerary.

 Finally, we come to the most important part… Food!
 Not really but I digress.
-We’ve already covered all of the menus and specialty items in this post.
-So far, we’ve tried the Peppermint Beignets (Mint Julep Bar), Pork Broth Noodles (Docking Bay 7) and Holiday Sandwich (Jolly Holiday Bakery).
-We enjoyed all of those options but the clear winner so far was the Pork Broth Noodles at Docking Bay.
+Here are the 2022 specialty offerings in this post.
+We enjoyed the Peppermint Beignets (Mint Julep Bar), Pork Broth Noodles (Docking Bay 7) and Holiday Sandwich (Jolly Holiday Bakery).
+The clear winner so far was the Pork Broth Noodles at Docking Bay.
 Those aren’t even on the listed specialty items but they were at the restaurant and were a strange but delicious mix of a pesto pasta and pork ramen.
 I’m hoping they become a permanent fixture at the restaurant.

 As a whole, we love Disneyland during the holidays.
 Main Street alone is one of the prettiest scenes any Disney Park has to offer.
 Mix in some more décor, stellar entertainment and exciting food and this is a wonderful time to visit.
 If you’re looking for Disneyland tickets to visit during this time, we recommend getting them here.
 We’ll have more holiday reviews and guides coming soon!